learn-co-curriculum/dsc-http-request-response-lab/README.md

 ### API endpoints

-OpenNotify has several API endpoints.
+Open Notify has several API endpoints.
 >An endpoint is a server route that is used to retrieve different data from the API.

 For example, the `/comments` endpoint on the Reddit API might retrieve information about comments, whereas the `/users` endpoint might retrieve data about users.
 To access them, you would add the endpoint to the base url of the API.